 - Do not use excess applications of nitrogen fertilizer as it can increase root rot caused by some Phytophthora species.

 Chemical control Use fungicides as preventative treatments.
-Multiple applications may be needed in container production when media temperature is above 45°F. The Group 4 and Group P7 fungicides used to manage Phytophthora do not kill this organism.
+Multiple applications may be needed in container production when media temperature is above 45°F. Resistance to FRAC group 4 and P7 fungicides have been found in PNW nurseries.
+The Group 4 and Group P7 fungicides used to manage Phytophthora do not kill this organism.
 They can only prevent establishment of the organism before it gets into the plant.
 They can also prevent continued growth if the organism is already inside the plant thereby delaying symptoms that might have developed.
 Once chemical activity has subsided with time, the organism can resume growth within infected plants.
 Alternate or tank-mix products from different groups that have different modes of action.
 Limit the use of any one group during crop production.

 - Fumigate beds, containers, and planting media (including field soil).
 Keep treated soil and rooting media in new or treated containers.